Best Stocks for Innovation-Focused Growth Investing

 What is Cathie Wood's investment strategy?

 Wood focuses on 'disruptive innovation' — technologies she believes will fundamentally transform industries over the next 5-10 years.
 This includes artificial intelligence, autonomous vehicles, genomics and precision medicine, energy storage, and blockchain technology.
 She invests with a 5-year time horizon, accepting short-term volatility in exchange for potentially transformative returns.
-The UQS Wood preset reflects this by weighting Growth at 40% while maintaining equal 15% weights across Quality, Moat, Risk, and Valuation as fundamental guardrails.
+The UQS Wood preset reflects this by weighting Growth at 55%, with Quality at 20% and Moat at 15% as light fundamental guardrails, Risk at 10%, and Valuation set to zero — Wood judges disruptors on future potential, not current price.

 What are the best disruptive innovation stocks?